 Step #3 Check the Lengths of the Legs

 While you are under the freezer, this is a good opportunity to take a look at the length of the legs.
-The distance between the bottom of the freezer and the top of the floor should be the same across all legs.
+If the floor is perfectly level, the distance between the bottom of the freezer and the top of the floor should be the same across all legs.
+If it’s not, you’ll have to get creative and add planks or shims to raise any parts of the appliance that can’t be adjusted.

 You can measure this distance relatively easily using a tape measure.
 If you find the measurements are different, you have found the problem.
 You will need to adjust the length of the legs or fix the floor if you want your freezer to sit level.
 Otherwise, it will probably continue to leak.